Swiss Food specialties

 In the traditional recipe, veal meat is used.
 Today there are also versions with chicken or pork meat available.

 Tour pairing: Mt.
-Pilatus, Zermatt & Gornergrat, and the Zermatt Explorer tours.
+Pilatus & Zermatt & Gornergrat

 iStock-1210577300.jpg